 To live relationally, to live in a fulfilling & happy relationship, you have to understand what works and what doesn't.
-By developing an understanding of what creates and sustains misery, and what creates and sustains harmony, you learn to live relationally.
+Sometimes you have to give up being right, get over yourself and choose relationship instead.

 Relational living means that you can stand up for yourself, you can be assertive and you can be firm.
 But there is no reason to do any of that in a way that is disrespectful or harmful to the other person you are speaking to.
 Also, relational living means that you do not allow yourself to be on the receiving end of disrespectful treatment and do nothing about it.
 Living relationally is a daily practice of respecting yourself and others at the same time.
 As you'll learn, it's living with an awareness of us, of moving from me to we.
 It's about a love and respect for ourselves and others that leads to and sustains a healthy intimacy.